-Not only that, but using rice protein isolate as opposed to whey protein isolate “post resistance exercise, decreases fat mass and increases lean body mass, skeletal muscle hypertrophy, power and strength” more effectively.
+Furthermore, when using rice protein “post resistance exercise, decreases fat mass and increases lean body mass, skeletal muscle hypertrophy, power and strength” works just as effectively as whey, if not better in some cases.
 (V)

 Therefore, if you combine the ‘medium’ absorption rates of brown rice protein with its ‘rapid’ delivery of l-leucine, then you’ll provide your body with a more powerful muscle building, nutrient-dense, and bioavailable formula.

 This makes brown rice protein my preferred choice – and that’s why I recommend using an organic source of brown rice protein.
 This doesn’t mean, however, that whey protein is altogether bad.

 Oryzatein® is the only rice protein available with 3rd-party clinical trials.
 These trails prove that it acts as a complete protein.
 The creators of this protein are even published in Nutrition Journal 2013, and the Journal of Nutrition and Health Sciences 2014 & EC Nutrition 2018.
 (VI)

 Furthermore, organic brown rice protein that’s created by Oryzatein® isn’t mixed with any growth hormones (rbST/bGH), anabolic steroids, or antibiotics that might be associated with whey protein manufacturing.

 Another bonus is that it doesn’t contain preservatives or flavourings of a synthetic, and non-organic nature.
 Making it the cleanest source of protein available as a supplement.